sethjohnson1/collections/README.md

 I welcome feedback or contributions of any sort.
 I am a mediocre programmer at best, and completely new to git and github.
 If you see any glaring mistakes or security issues please let me know.

-Copyright (C) 2012--2014 Buffalo Bill Center of the West This repository contains some scripts and libraries that we did not write.
+Copyright (C) 2012--2014 Buffalo Bill Center of the West.
+This repository contains some scripts and libraries that we did not write.
 Please be sure to review their licenses before reusing them in production.